-It is the policy of this agency that prevention is the primary means of reducing and controlling misconduct.
+Prevention is the primary means of reducing and controlling misconduct.
 To that end, it is the policy of this agency to discover and correct organizational conditions, which permit the misconduct to occur.
 The inspectional process which is a component of the internal affairs function is an essential mechanism for evaluating the quality of the department's operations; ensuring that the department's goals are being pursued; and identifying the need for additional resources.
 Special emphasis is placed on recruitment, selection and training of officers and supervisors, and the analysis of misconduct complaints and their outcome.
 The term "Disciplined" should be viewed as being well coached through a process of instruction, counseling and consequence and not solely viewed as punishment or as a means of controlling.
 Discipline should not engender a strictly negative connotation, as the disciplinary process is meant to correct employee actions and conduct that tend to impede the efficient and effective operation of the department.
 The proper use of discipline can achieve this objective without realizing a reduction in morale.